JoshSchramm94/validateHOT/paper/paper.md

 affiliations:
 - name: Otto von Guericke University of Magdeburg, Germany
   index: 1
-date: 21 January 2025
+date: 25 January 2025
 bibliography: paper.bib
 output: pdf_document
 ---

 # Summary

 validateHOT is an R package that provides functions for preference measurement techniques such as (adaptive) choice-based conjoint analyses (hereafter CBC and ACBC, respectively) and maximum difference scaling (hereafter MaxDiff).
-Specifically, the package allows users to validate validation tasks, perform market simulations, and rescale raw utility scores.
+Specifically, the package allows users to analyze validation tasks, perform market simulations, and rescale raw utility scores.
 It is compatible with data obtained using, for example, the ChoiceModelR package [@ChoiceModelR] or Sawtooth Software's Lighthouse Studio [@sawtooth2024].[^1]

 [^1]: We refer to both validation and holdout tasks interchangeably.